Replace Missing Teeth With Dental Implants in Mobile, AL

 Losing a tooth or multiple teeth can make life more challenging.
 Not only can it become more difficult to eat your favorite foods, but having missing teeth can also affect your self-esteem.
 You may also find that with a missing tooth, the adjacent teeth may start drifting or crowding and your jawbone may begin to deteriorate.

 If you find that you lost a tooth due to a traumatic incident or it is extracted due to a large cavity or periodontal disease, a dental implant may be the right choice for you.
-These realistic looking implants can restore your smile, your oral health, and your confidence.
+This realistic looking dental treatment can restore your smile, your oral health, and your confidence.

 Dental implants are essentially a titanium screw that mimics a tooth root and is installed in the jawbone.
 A custom crown is placed on top of the implant, which replicates the appearance of a real tooth, while also providing the feel and function of an actual tooth.
 They look extremely similar to the surrounding teeth, and they blend perfectly into your smile.

 Here are some of the benefits of having a dental implant placed:

 - A complete, gorgeous smile